roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/README.md

 This snippet will be responsible for enabling our customization.
 If it doesn't exist, you can add it.

-Add the new entries pointing to the folder where the images were placed, set the position where the custom Face will be displayed and set the activation flag to True.
+Add the new entries pointing to the folder where the images were placed, set the position where the custom Face will be displayed and set the activation flag to `True`.

 ```python
 ...